YiHeXu517/Kylin-V/README.md

 3. Python3/NumPy
 4. Linux system

-Aftering getting the .zip package (Yes, although this package is open-source, you can either mail to the author or go to 'https://gitee.com/nierenstein' for newest version), run the following commands:
+Aftering getting the .zip package (Yes, although this package is open-source, you can either mail to the author or go to 'https://github/YiHeXu517/Kylin-V' for newest version), run the following commands:
-1. cd kln-x
+1. cd Kylin-V
 2. make

 Before making, be sure that the Makefile is correctly written.
 The original Makefile is author's own.
 You may need to change the compiler/path inside.